Prevent

 The purpose of the Prevent strand is to safeguard and support people to stop them from becoming terrorists or supporting terrorism of any form.
 Prevent aims to:

-- enable those who have already engaged in terrorism to disengage and rehabilitate.
+- enable people who have already engaged in terrorism to disengage and rehabilitate

-For more information about the Prevent strand download the Prevent Strategy.
+For more information about Prevent, refer to the Home Office Prevent strategy 2011

 What is Prevent and what does it do?